40net-cloud/fortinet-oci-solutions/FortiAnalyzer/New-VCN/BYOL/readme.md

 ## 1. Introduction
-This Terraform template deploys a single/standalone FortiAnalyzer accompanied by the required infrastructure.
+This Terraform template facilitates the deployment of a standalone FortiAnalyzer instance along with the necessary infrastructure on Oracle Cloud Infrastructure (OCI).

 ## 2. Deployment Overview

-The Template deploys following components:
+The template provisions the following components:
-- A **new** Virtual Cloud Network (VCN) with 1 regional subnet (untrust)
+- A **new** Virtual Cloud Network (VCN) with a single regional subnet (untrust).
-- 1 FortiAnalyzer-VM instance with 1 vNIC
+- A Standalone FortiAnalyzer-VM instance with one vNIC.
-- 1 route table associated with regional subnet and an NSG
+- A route table associated with the regional subnet and a Security List.

 ## 3. Deployment Steps

-One of the two methods can be used to deploy FortiAnalyzer Standalone solution in OCI.
+You can deploy the FortiAnalyzer standalone solution on OCI using one of two methods:

 ### 3.1 Quick Deployment Using OCI Stacks service

-Following links are prepared to deploy FortiAnalyzer Standalone solution in a specific region.
-You can select required FortiAnalyzer OS version to proceed.
-Since buttons will be re-directing to use OCI Stacks service, user should be already logged into OCI Dashboard.
+Preconfigured links for quick deployment are provided below.
+Select the required FortiAnalyzer OS version and follow the deployment steps.
+Ensure you are logged into the OCI Dashboard before proceeding.

-##### BYOL Images
+##### BYOL Images (Bring Your Own License)

 |v6.4.15|v7.0.13|v7.2.8|v7.4.5|v7.6.1|
 |:-:|:-:|:-:|:-:|:-:|